-Students will plan, implement and evaluate developmentally appropriate materials, activities and strategies in a primary setting, grades K-3.
-ECE Certification students must be concurrently enrolled in EDC 360C K-3 Practicum for ECE Certification.
+A course designed for students to plan, implement and evaluate developmentally appropriate materials, activities and strategies in a primary setting, grades K-3.
+ECE Certification students must be concurrently enrolled in EDC 374: K-3 Practicum for ECE Certification.
 3:0:3.